mediadrop/mediadrop/doc/install/upgrade.rst

 Depending on the version you are upgrading from, this step is a little different:

 a.
-If you are upgrading from MediaCore **0.8.2 or older**, you'll need to move all of the relevant files in ``./data/`` and ``./mediacore/public/images/podcasts/`` and ``./mediacore/public/images/media/`` from your old installation directory
+If you are upgrading from MediaCore CE **0.8.2 or older**, you'll need to move all of the relevant files in ``./data/`` and ``./mediacore/public/images/podcasts/`` and ``./mediacore/public/images/media/`` from your old installation directory